On the convergence of Sobolev gradient flow for the Gross-Pitaevskii eigenvalue problem: Proof of Local Convergence

 \subsection{Acknowledgement}

-The work of ZC and JL is supported in part by National Science Foundation via grant DMS-2012286.
-YL thanks NSF for the support via the award DMS-2107934.
+The work of ZC and JL is supported in part by National Science Foundation via awards DMS-2012286 and DMS-2309378.
+YL thanks NSF for the support via the award DMS-2343135.
 XZ is supported by NSF DMS-2208518.